How to Determine Your Filing Status

 Fact #7: The “Head of Household” status generally applies to taxpayers who are unmarried.
 You must also have paid more than half the cost of maintaining a home for you and a qualifying person to be able to use this filing status.

-Fact #8: You may be able to choose “Qualifying Widow(er) with Dependent Child” as your filing status if your spouse died during 2009 or 2010, you have a dependent child, and you meet certain other conditions.
+Fact #8: You may be able to choose “Qualifying Widow(er) with Dependent Child” as your filing status if your spouse died within the past two years, you have a dependent child, and you meet certain other conditions.